GabrielModog/getwit/readme.md

 ### Prerequisites

-What things you need to install the software and how to install them

 ```
-npm install twitter
+npm install
 ```
+Will install all dependecies.

 ### Running

-You need make a .env file on the same folder of index.js and named the variables.
+You need make a `.env` file on the same folder of `index.js` and named the variables.
 The variables need be the same on the both files.
 After you can simply type:

 ```
 node index.js